-Real Cabinet Of Wonders: The Mathematisch-Physikalischer Salon, Dresden
+The Cabinet of Wonders: Mathematisch-Physikalischer Salon in Dresden

-The first room, The Cosmos of the Prince, contains items collected in the 16th and 17th centuries, such as mathematical instruments and clever mathematical devices.
-The mathematical instruments were created as precision tools for the mining industry, including astronomical devices for maritime navigation, ballistic machines for military deployment, and even the oldest mechanical calculator in Germany.
+The first room, The Cosmos of the Prince, contains items collected in the 16th and 17th centuries, such as clever mathematical devices.
+The mathematical instruments were created as precision tools for the mining industry, including astronomical devices for maritime navigation, ballistic machines for military deployment and even the oldest mechanical calculator in Germany.
 The museum’s collection of automata draws a lot of attention from visitors.
 These objects contain spectacularly complex mechanisms.

-There is a bear which beats a drum as an alarm clock – its eyes roll to let you know when the mechanism is in use – alongside an elaborate cabinet which has figures which dance in and out of a highly decorated hall.
+There is a bear that beats a drum as an alarm clock – its eyes roll to let you know when the mechanism is in use – alongside an elaborate cabinet with figures that dance in and out of a highly decorated hall.
 You cannot see the automata in action, but instead, there are videos allowing you to witness them in motion, as well as films which explain the complex mechanisms.

 The room of telescopes, Instruments of Enlightenment, is simply a treasure trove of highly beautiful objects.
-These are complex scientific instruments that represented the cutting edge of technology in the 18th century.
+These are complex scientific instruments that represent what was the cutting edge of technology in the 18th century.
 The collection was damaged during the war, and one of the losses was a large reflecting telescope which was a gift from King George III of Great Britain – only the large concave mirror remains.
-The devices used to measure time via the transit of the sun across the meridian are here too.
+The devices used to measure time via the transit of the sun across the meridian are here, too.

 The final room, The Course of Time, displays historical timepieces right through to modern watches.
 There are also small automata, with mechanisms based on the same techniques used in pocket watches, including a mechanical lobster from the 16th century and a Turk riding a horse.
 The clocks include decorative 19th-century pieces, as well as more elaborate mechanisms such as the long case clock which plays tunes based on a series of rolls produced by local craftsmen.

 The Mathematisch-Physikalischer Salon is a remarkably absorbing institution, and with only four rooms, it’s just the right size.
 All of the explanations are in German and English, and there are plenty of videos and opportunities to be interactive.
-The museum’s website has a lovely 360-degree panorama of the Zwinger (in English) and a video introduction to the collection (in German).
-Perhaps the collection’s greatest joy is the way that the objects manage to combine scientific inquiry and fine craftsmanship with being works of art in their own right.
+Perhaps the collection’s greatest joy is the way that the objects manage to combine scientific inquiry and fine craftsmanship so that they become works of art in their own right.